TheCode69/Cryptography-Passwordless-Authentication/README.md

 -Open the script in a text editor or an Integrated Development Environment (IDE) of your choice.
 -Run the script using Python:
 -python totp_generator.py

 Follow the instructions in the console:

-The script will generate a random symmetric key and use it to generate a TOTP.
+-The script will generate a random symmetric key and use it to generate a TOTP.
   It will prompt you to enter the generated TOTP.

 Enter the TOTP as prompted.

 The script will verify the entered TOTP.
-File Description
-totp_generator.py: Python script for generating and verifying TOTP.
-Author
-[Your Name]

 Feel free to modify and use the script according to your requirements!